julianjumper/yadl/README.md

 > Simplify Data Workflows by Combining Programming and Data Operations! <br>
 > Beyond basic queries, SQL struggles with complex data manipuiation.
 APIs often return data in JSON format, requiring additional parsing.
 YADL bridges the gap, offering built-in functionality for both - write less code, analyze more effectively.
 It's a programming language that allows to parse different file types (json, csv, etc.) with a singe load function and to work with data operations on it.

 > *YADL* is a Turing-complete language and was created in a group at university.
 Thanks to all of them.
 This repository is a re-upload.
+A new version of yadl can be found on [Dennis' Github](https://github.com/DeSc1998/yadl) who was one of the main contributors of yadl.

 ```js
 weather_data = load("./weather-data.json", "json") // open json file